benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

     3. Hit send and you should see the text appear in your Webex Teams

 ### Setup Webhooks
-This is required to listen for events in webex teams so we can have our code perform different functions.
-Read more about Webex Webhooks here: https://developer.webex.com/docs/api/guides/webhooks
+Webhooks are required to listen for events in webex teams and send them to our server when an event occurs.
+We can then have our code perform different logic based on what is received.

+>Read more about Webex Webhooks here: https://developer.webex.com/docs/api/guides/webhooks

 We could also do this step in our code, however as it is only required once, it is easier to do so from Postman.